 NIRF motion can be captured in animations that are created by FlowSight.
 The user can activate only one or both of the possible motions – rotation and translation.
 The scale of the translational motion can be adjusted for better visualization in cases where the translations are huge, like aerospace applications where the moving body can translate for miles.

-Below are the two animations with NIRF motions for tilt pour and centrifugal casting.
+Below are two animations with NIRF motions that model tilt pour and centrifugal casting.

 In the upcoming few blogs, I will discuss the featured developments of FLOW-3D CAST v4.2.